Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 To understand why oral health matters for immunity, it helps to consider some basic dental science.
 The gum tissue, or gingiva, forms a seal around each tooth.
 When this tissue is healthy, it acts as an effective barrier preventing bacteria from entering deeper tissues and the bloodstream.

-When plaque accumulates and hardens into tartar (calculus), the gum tissue becomes irritated and begins to break down.
+When plaque accumulates and hardens into tarite (calculus), the gum tissue becomes irritated and begins to break down.
 Small ulcerations form within the gum pockets, and these open wounds provide a direct route for bacteria to enter the circulatory system.
 The total surface area of these ulcerated pockets in someone with moderate to severe gum disease can be surprisingly large—some estimates suggest it could be equivalent to the size of a palm.

 The bacteria that enter the bloodstream include species such as Porphyromonas gingivalis, which has been identified in atherosclerotic plaques and has been studied for its potential role in systemic disease processes.
 The immune system recognises these bacteria as foreign and mounts an inflammatory response, but because the source of infection persists in the mouth, this response never fully resolves.